 The extraordinary sessions are opened and closed by decree of the President of the Republic.

-They may not exceed a duration of fifteen days.
+They may not exceed a time period of fifteen days.

-The sittings of the National Assembly are public.
-An integral record of the debates is published in the Journal of Debates.
+The sessions of the Parliament are public.
+A complete account of the debates is published in the Journal des débats [Journal of Debates].